 - Avoid sitting still.
 If you have surgery or have been on bed rest, start slowly.
 But move around gently as soon as you can.
 Avoid crossing your legs, which hinders blood flow.
 When you travel long distances, stop often and walk around.
 If you’re on a plane, stand up and walk up and down the aisle occasionally.
 While sitting, exercise your legs.
 Raise and lower your toes while your heels stay on the floor.
 Then raise your heels, keeping your toes down.

-- Try raising and lowering your heels while keeping your toes on the floor, then raising your toes with your heels are on the floor.
+- Try raising and lowering your heels while keeping your toes on the floor, then raising your toes with your heels on the floor.